-Over the past year or three, I have shared numerous studies and respected reviews that have shown midwifery-led care to be effective all around the world in countries from Australia to Ireland.
+Over the past few years, I have shared numerous studies and respected reviews that have shown midwifery-led care to be effective all around the world in countries from Australia to Ireland.
 Midwifery care helps keep birth normal and it helps women to feel more proud of themselves.
 I’m now delighted to tell you (and not that I thought you were in any doubt) that midwifery care has been shown to be effective for women in Manitoba, Canada as well.

 An analysis of 83,744 births occurring in women who did not have major health problems or a raised chance of complications showed that, compared to having physician-led care:

 - women who had a midwife had less chance of having an episiotomy, epidural or caesarean

 - babies whose mums had midwifery were less likely to be admitted to neonatal intensive care

 Other important outcomes, such as postpartum haemorrhage and the need for neonatal resuscitation were the same across the groups (Thiessen et al 2016).
 It’s great to know that midwifery care keeps coming out on top around the world.

 Thiessen K, Nickel N, Prior HJ et al (2016).
 Maternity Outcomes in Manitoba Women: A Comparison between Midwifery-led Care and Physician-led Care at Birth.
 Birrth, online ahead of print.
 DOI: 10.1111/birt.12225

 If you’d like to stay up-to-date with birth-related research and thinking, make sure you’re subscribed to our free newsletter list, which means you’ll get Sara’s monthly Birth Information Update.